sumanmanna134/azureK8S-powershell/README.md

-Here’s a README file for your repository:

----

 # Azure Kubernetes Service (AKS) PowerShell Scripts

 This repository contains PowerShell scripts for managing and automating tasks related to Azure Kubernetes Service (AKS).
 These scripts are designed to simplify operations such as cluster management, scaling, and monitoring.